gecio/gecio.github.io/docs/_optimist/guided_tour/step01/index.en.md

 dashboard.

-**IMPORTANT**: There is no automatic way to reset the password, if you need a new password, please write an e-mail to info@innovo-cloud.de
+**IMPORTANT**: There is no automatic way to reset the password, if you need a new password, please write an e-mail to <support@gec.io>

 The URL for the dashboard is <https://dashboard.optimist.innovo.cloud>